Sharcoux/mic/README.md

 ### mic.getAudioStream()
 This returns a simple Transform stream that contains the data from the arecord OR sox process.
 This sream can be directly piped to a speaker sream OR a file stream.
 Further this provides a number of events triggered by the state of the stream:
 * `'silence'`: This is emitted once when `exitOnSilence` number of consecutive frames of silence are found
-* `'sound'`: This is emitted if we hear something after a `silence`
+* `'sound'`: This is emitted the first time we hear something that exceeds the threshold after a silent period
-* `'processExitComplete'`: This is emitted once the arecord OR sox process exits
-* `'startComplete'`: This is emitted once the start() function is successfully executed
-* `'stopComplete'`: This is emitted once the stop() function is successfully executed
-* `'pauseComplete'`: This is emitted once the pause() function is successfully executed
-* `'resumeComplete'`: This is emitted once the resume() function is successfully executed
 * It further inherits all the Events from [stream.Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform)